Cosmella-v/Geodify/about.md

 Either create an [issue](https://github.com/OmgRod/Geodify/issues) on GitHub for feature requests or bug reports!
 Or contact me on discrod with #cosmella_v

-> Please note that the mod may only get updates if issues arise or the game updates!
+> Please note that the mod may only get updates if issues arise! (not including game updates)

 ## Credits